lorefnon/InGenR/README.md

 Having generated code live along-side source code in same file often simplifies use cases where expansions are desirable in nested scopes, within class declarations etc.

-improves the readability and conveys the intent better.
+For small templates (primary use case) it also improves the readability and conveys the intent better.
 If you want the generated code to reside in dedicated files separate from your source directory, you are more than welcome to do so.

 ## Is InGenR type-safe / hygenic ?